 There are places inside of you that only poetry can access.

-Renowned poet Mary Oliver once described this place as “that wild, silky part of ourselves”
+Renowned poet Mary Oliver once described this sacred place as “that wild, silky part of ourselves," existing in a "mysterious, unmapped zone."

 About

-My poems are born of observations and the churnings of imagination.
+Poems by Hannah Rogers are born of observations and the churnings of imagination.
 The inherent themes are not unique.
-My goal is shared relatability.
-I navigate the basic human emotions that we all experience, those that rapidly change from one to the next, such as love turning to loss turning to grief and rage then nostalgia and fondness.
-These themes sit inside other larger and just as relatable, but less changing, landscape, such as womanhood, motherhood, and the landscape of the soul which feels too wild for modern life.
+Her goal is shared relatability.
+She navigates the basic human emotions that we all experience, those that rapidly change from one to the next; such as love turning to loss, then to grief mingled with rage, morphing into nostalgia.
+These themes sit inside other larger and just as relatable, but more fixed landscapes, such as womanhood, motherhood, and the planes of the soul — all of which feel too wild for modern life.